suchagoodguy/osticket-project/README.md

 password mysqlgfhjkm

-After successful initial setup run on both web1 and web2:
+After successful initial setup run at both web1 and web2 and then at web1:

 /vagrant/remove_setup_scripts